|ROKOS Wins Enterprise Europe Network Awards 2014 - Winner category: New Markets

 Central Saint Martins, London

-The ‘Blindspot’ range is exhibited in the launch of the Innovation Center’s new exhibition space.
+The ‘Blindspot’ range is exhibited in the launch of the Innovation Centre’s new exhibition space.

 Jim Rokos was invited by the British Consulate in Milan to exhibit Blindspot at the Ambassadors private residence for a special British Design Day promoting British Designers during the Salone.